red/web-red/content/en/_index.md

         Red is building a full-stack, "metal to meta", open-source toolchain. <br><br>

         By full-stack, we mean one common language base to code anything, from system programming tasks up to high-level scripting.

-A device driver, a library, a platform-native GUI tool, an OS, decentralized apps ...
+        <br><br>A device driver, a library, a platform-native GUI tool, an OS, decentralized apps ...
 Red writes anything you can imagine, using domain-specific, homoiconic language.
     button_text: "Download"
     button_url: "/download/"
     image_position: "right"